jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello, 👋  I'm Jordan

 - 📚 Graduated from a Full Stack Engineering coding bootcamp, which is run by Athens University of Economics and Business.
-- 🌱 Currently working with Angular, TypeScript, DevExtreme and Ionic Framework.
+- 🌱 Currently working with Angular, TypeScript, DevExtreme and C#.
 - 📫 Reach me out with [Linkedin](https://www.linkedin.com/in/ipapaditsas/).
 - ⚡ Annual Planning: Make progress, be consistent, stay positive, and happy coding.